 Seal Windows And Doors

 Having gaps in windows and doors lets the heat out and the cold in.
 Aside from making it difficult to achieve an ideal temperature inside, this can also cause costly utility bills.
-Between leaky windows and doors, your house could be losing up to 30% of its heating energy.
+Between leaky windows and doors, your house in the Denver metro area could be losing up to 30% of its heating energy.
 Weather stripping around doors and caulking around windows are simple solutions that won’t break the bank and will save you hundreds in the long run.

 Protect Your Pipes